UKHomeOffice/vault-sidekick/README.md

 **Resource Options**

-- **fn**: (filaname) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
+- **file**: (filaname) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
-- **up**: (update) override the lease time of this resource and get/renew a secret on the specified duration e.g 1m, 2d, 5m10s
+- **update**: (update) override the lease time of this resource and get/renew a secret on the specified duration e.g 1m, 2d, 5m10s
-- **rn**: (renewal) override the default behavour on this resource, renew the resource when coming close to expiration e.g true, TRUE
+- **renew**: (renewal) override the default behavour on this resource, renew the resource when coming close to expiration e.g true, TRUE
+- **delay**: (renewal-delay) delay the revoking the lease of a resource for x period once time e.g 1m, 1h20s
-- **rv**: (revoke) revoke the old lease when you get retrieve a old one e.g. true, TRUE (default to allow the lease to expire and naturally revoke)
+- **revoke**: (revoke) revoke the old lease when you get retrieve a old one e.g. true, TRUE (default to allow the lease to expire and naturally revoke)
 - **fmt**: (format) allows you to specify the output format of the resource / secret, e.g json, yaml, ini, txt
 - **cn**: (comman name) is used in conjunction with the PKI resource.
 The common argument is passed as an argument when make a request to issue the certs.